 Improper disposal of paper documents can also leave you vulnerable to a breach.

 The tactics used by cybercriminals are continually evolving to keep pace with new security technology developments.
-So avoiding data breaches completely is probably not an option.
+So, avoiding data breaches entirely is probably not an option.
 The complex and intricate connections between the real and virtual worlds we occupy make fragmentation inevitable — and a gap in information security programs is an opening for bad actors.

 - Failure to keep up with software upgrades and patches